 A minimalist lifestyle is about being mindful of what you keep in your life and what you keep out.
 It’s about being intentional, purposeful and clear on what clutters your life and what adds value in some way.
 And, it’s about choices and decisions that support that.
 Here are some other ideas on what is minimalism and a few things it’s not!

-Instead of a cold, restrictive, extreme minimalist lifestyle, I love to share a gentle, compassionate and heart-centred approach to minimalism.
+Instead of a cold, limiting, extreme minimalist lifestyle, I love to share a gentle and compassionate approach to minimalism.
 This is one of the many lessons from minimalism I discovered in my own minimalist journey.
 A message of simplicity that gives you food for thought and helps you find a way to try out minimalism for yourself that makes life better, fuller and easier.

 For most of us, that may be through trial and error and taking baby steps to let any changes we need to make sink in, but it’s about experimenting and coming with an open heart and mind!
 Are you ready?

 3 THINGS TO TRY IF YOU’RE NOT SURE MINIMALISM IS RIGHT FOR YOU

 Here are some gentle ways to try minimalism for yourself.
 Give them a go for a week or a month and see how you get on.
 Do all of them at the same time, or just one at a time.
-There’s no rush and sometimes, when we go slowly, changes seem more manageable, impactful and long-term.
+There’s no rush and sometimes, when we go slowly, changes seem more manageable, impactful and sustainable over the long-term.

 1. Stop shopping